How to Work With a Recruiter to Get a Job

-Likewise, be straightforward about your salary history, the responsibilities you held at previous positions, and why you left past roles.
-First impressions set the tone for your relationship, and being forthcoming demonstrates trustworthiness.
+Likewise, be clear about your salary history, the responsibilities you held at previous positions and why you left past roles.
+First impressions set the tone for your relationship with a recruiter, and being forthcoming demonstrates trustworthiness.

 It’s fine to look for work on your own, but don’t leave your recruiter out of the loop.
-Promptly inform the staffing agency if you have a job lead in the pipeline.
+Promptly inform them if you have a job lead in the pipeline.
 The same holds true for personal obligations that might impact your availability.

 Want to start working with a recruiter?
 Get the ball rolling and submit your resume to Robert Half today!

 3. Don’t expect recruiters to do everything

-Recruiters are there to give you guidance, not execute for you.
-You can ask them for tips on polishing your resume, for example, but it's not their job to rewrite it for you.
+Recruiters can give you guidance — but not act on those recommendations for you.
+You can ask them for tips on the best resume format for you, for instance, but it’s not their job to write that document for you.

-Recruiters can provide an objective view of your chances of landing a job, which is critical to you as you move forward.
+Recruiters can provide an objective view of your chances of landing a job, which is critical as you move forward in the hiring process.
 Ask for a candid appraisal of your strengths as a candidate.
-If they're doing their job, they'll give you unvarnished feedback.
-But that means you need to listen without going on the defensive — and then be willing to take action based on their advice.
+If they’re doing their job, they’ll give you unvarnished feedback.
+But that means you need to listen without going on the defensive — and then be willing to act based on their advice.

 4. Don’t be shy about money

-There's no reason to withhold information about your compensation expectations or what you've been paid by past employers.
-The recruiter's job is to suggest a rate or salary that's fair for both parties.
+There’s no reason to withhold information about your compensation expectations or what you’ve been paid by past employers.
+The recruiter’s job is to suggest a rate or salary that’s agreeable to both parties.

-If you're unsure about your salary expectations, check out the Robert Half Salary Guides.
-These resources can help you determine what to expect based on your skills, experience and location.
-Armed with that information, you'll feel more confident when discussing money.
+If you’re unsure about your salary expectations, check out the latest Robert Half Salary Guide.
+It can help you determine what to expect based on your skills, experience and location.
+Armed with that information, you’ll feel more confident when discussing money with potential employers.

 Don’t be disappointed if your recruiter suggests some positions that don’t perfectly match your desired location, rate of pay or exact position.
 They want to provide as many viable options as possible so you can start working sooner rather than later.
 Holding out for that perfect job could leave you waiting forever.